Module Code: EC4010

 - Ability to synthesize economic models of growth and the business cycle

-This course comprises two parts: Microeconomics (Module 1) and Macroeconomics (Module 2) and Module 1 Macroeconomics:
+This course comprises two parts: Microeconomics (Module 1) and Macroeconomics (Module 2).

 This module will cover selected topics in macroeconomics and will build on the foundations developed in EC3010.
 Topics covered include monetary policy; real business cycle theory; the Ramsey model; public finance; endogenous growth theory; asset pricing; and New Keynesian economics.

 Recommended Reading List

 Joseph E. Harrington, Jr., 2015, Games, Strategies and Decision Making, Worth Publishers

 Module Pre Requisite

 EC3010, and one of EC3080 and EC3090

 There will be an assignment in Michaelmas Term accounting for 15% of the overall grade.
 There will be a Hilary Term test accounting for 15% of the overall grade.
 The annual exam is worth 70% of the overall grade.